 Torisel Consumer (continued)

 Many people using this medication have serious side effects.
 However, your doctor has prescribed this drug because he or she has judged that the benefit to you is greater than the risk of side effects.
 Careful monitoring by your doctor may decrease your risk.

-Tell your doctor right away if you have any serious side effects, including: flushing, slow wound healing, swelling ankles/feet, eye redness/itching, easy bruising/bleeding, unusual tiredness, muscle cramps, fast/pounding heartbeat, pain/redness/swelling of arms or legs.
+Tell your doctor right away if you have any serious side effects, including: flushing, slow wound healing, swelling ankles/feet, eye redness/itching, easy bruising/bleeding, unusual tiredness, muscle cramps, fast/pounding heartbeat, pain/redness/swelling of arms or legs, missed/heavy/painful periods.

 Temsirolimus may cause your cholesterol/triglycerides or blood sugar to increase.
 You may be required to have your cholesterol/triglycerides or blood sugar checked periodically.
 You may need medication to control your cholesterol/triglycerides or blood sugar.
 Tell your doctor or pharmacist if you experience symptoms of high blood sugar, including increased thirst/hunger, frequent urination.

 This medication can infrequently cause serious (rarely fatal) lung, kidney, or intestinal problems.
-Tell your doctor immediately if you notice any symptoms of lung, kidney, or intestinal problems, including: shortness of breath, cough, change in the amount of urine, severe abdominal pain, black/bloody stool.
+Tell your doctor right away if you notice any symptoms of lung, kidney, or intestinal problems, including: shortness of breath, rapid breathing, cough, change in the amount of urine, severe abdominal pain, black/bloody stool.